Educating Recreational Boaters and Improving Crab Trap Float Riggings to Reduce Derelict Fishing Gear

 Who is involved?

-This two-year project is funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
-The South Carolina Department of Natural Resources (SCDNR) is working to reduce the generation of derelict crab traps by developing a float rigging design that is resistant to vessel strikes and conducting outreach to recreational boaters about the impacts of derelict fishing gear and how to avoid striking crab trap floats.
+This two-year project was funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
+The South Carolina Department of Natural Resources (SCDNR) worked to reduce the generation of derelict crab traps by developing a float rigging design that is resistant to vessel strikes and conducting outreach to recreational boaters about the impacts of derelict fishing gear and how to avoid striking crab trap floats.

 What is the project and why is it important?